AseshGhosh/Hackerrank-SQL/README.md

-Some of the submissions here I am Up-Loading, I am currently on the way to HACKERRANK 3 STAR (SQL).
+Some of the my sql submissions, I am currently on the way to HACKERRANK 3 STAR (SQL).